Ryan Zinke broke ethics rules while leading Trump’s Interior Dept., watchdog finds

 Zinke declined investigators’ requests to meet with them.
 When they asked him for an interview, he refused.

 The Whitefish land deal was one of at least 15 inquiries launched into alleged misconduct by Zinke.
-The investigations included one by the inspector general into his decision to deny two Connecticut tribes a permit to operate a casino; multiple inquiries into his travel expenses and whether he violated agency policy by allowing allow his wife to ride in government vehicles; and questions about his management of the department, including an investigation into a National Park Service report that removed any reference to climate change.
+The investigations included one by the inspector general into Zinke’s decision to deny two Connecticut tribes a permit to operate a casino; multiple inquiries into his travel expenses and whether he violated agency policy by allowing his wife to ride in government vehicles; and questions about his management of the department, including an investigation into a National Park Service report that removed any reference to climate change.

 The casino case, which was referred to the Justice Department for potential criminal charges, is still pending.